 Furthermore, since sugar is eight times more addictive than cocaine, it is a fatal ingredient for your mood during intermittent fasting (Lenoir et al. 20075).

-While fasting brings a diversity of health benefits, intermittent fasting with improved ketosis through a low-carb diet is way more effective.
+While fasting brings diverse health benefits, intermittent fasting with improved ketosis through a low-carb diet is way more effective.

 As a result of combining intermittent fasting with keto, you can reap the following remarkable benefits:

 - Improved ability to burn fat